 Abstract:

-The application of organic fertilizer in flue-cured tobacco production is a key technical measure to enhance tobacco leaf yield and quality.
-To comprehensively understand the research status in this field, this paper systematically reviews the research progress on the effects of organic fertilizer application on tobacco-planting soil improvement, flue-cured tobacco growth and development, yield and output value, chemical component harmony, and sensory smoking quality.
-On this basis, it deeply analyzes the regulatory mechanisms of factors such as organic fertilizer type, application rate, ecological conditions, and flue-cured tobacco varieties on the application effects, and summarizes the research, development, and application trends of new functional organic fertilizers, including bio-organic fertilizers and biochar-based organic fertilizers.
-Future efforts should focus on screening regionalized fertilization models, developing new functional organic fertilizers, and conducting long-term positioning experiments, to provide a theoretical basis for precision fertilization and sustainable development in tobacco leaf production.
+The application of organic fertilizer in flue-cured tobacco production is a key technical measure to improve the yield and quality of tobacco leaves.
+In order to comprehensively understand the research status in this field, the research progress on the effects of organic fertilizer application on tobacco-planting soil improvement, flue-cured tobacco growth and development, yield and output value, chemical component harmony, and sensory smoking quality was systematically reviewed.
+On this basis, the regulatory mechanisms of the factors such as organic fertilizer type, application rate, ecological conditions, and flue-cured tobacco varieties on the application effects were deeply analyzed, and the research, development, and application trends of new functional organic fertilizers, including bio-organic fertilizers and biochar-based organic fertilizers were summarized.
+The future efforts should focus on screening the regionalized fertilization models, developing new functional organic fertilizers, and conducting the long-term positioning experiments, thus to provide a theoretical basis for the precision fertilization and sustainable development in tobacco leaf production.